About CERESResearch questions, who will benefit, industry participation

-CERES is projecting how future marine and inland water conditions will affect fisheries and aquaculture industries.
+CERES projected how future marine and inland water conditions will affect fisheries and aquaculture industries.

-Biological models will offer predictions of how target species’ physical and ecological responses may change the productivity of fish and shellfish resources.
+Biological models developed in CERES offer predictions of how target species’ physical and ecological responses may change the productivity of fish and shellfish resources.

-CERES is using future possible social and economic scenarios to estimate their effect for marine/inland fisheries and aquaculture industries.
+CERES used future possible social and economic scenarios to estimate their effect for marine/inland fisheries and aquaculture industries.

 Risks & vulnerability

-Using different conceptual models, CERES assesses the risks and vulnerability of European fisheries and aquaculture sectors, and how capable these sectors are to adapt.
+Using different conceptual models, CERES assessed the risks and vulnerability of European fisheries and aquaculture sectors, and how capable these sectors are to adapt.

-CERES is providing industry with solutions to minimize the risks and maximize the potential benefits of climate change.
-CERES is also providing policy & management solutions, and highlights where current governance structures may hinder future adaptation.
+CERES has provided industry with solutions to minimise the risks and maximise the potential benefits of climate change.
+CERES also provided policy and management solutions, and highlights where current governance structures may hinder future adaptation.

 Questions for CERES